webxos/macroslow/galaxycraft/readme.md

-## 7. GALAXYCRAFT:
+## 7. GALAXYCRAFT: TEMPEST 2k25
-Tempest 2K25 Edition
+A remake of the ATARI classic, Tempest 2K25 Edition
 A high-energy action mode with a focus on survival and combat in a neon-green sci-fi arena.

 ## Core Features: